Prenatal testing: Is it right for you?

 Prenatal testing includes both screening tests and diagnostic tests:

 - Screening tests.
 Prenatal screening tests can identify whether your baby is more or less likely to have certain birth defects, many of which are inherited disorders.
-These tests include blood tests, a specific type of ultrasound and noninvasive prenatal testing.
+These tests include blood tests, a specific type of ultrasound and prenatal cell-free DNA screening.
 Prenatal screening tests are usually offered during the first or second trimester.
 Screening tests can't make a definitive diagnosis.
 If you get a positive result your health care provider will discuss your options for a diagnostic test to confirm the diagnosis.

 - Second trimester screening tests.
 During the second trimester, your health care provider will offer an additional blood test called the quad screen.
 This test measures levels of four substances in your blood.
 Results indicate your risk of carrying a baby who has certain chromosomal conditions, such as Down syndrome.
 The test can also help detect neural tube defects — serious abnormalities of the brain or spinal cord.

 - Diagnostic tests.
-If a screening test or noninvasive prenatal testing indicates a possible problem — or your age, family history or medical history puts you at increased risk of having a baby with a genetic problem — you might consider a more-invasive prenatal diagnostic test.
+If a screening test or prenatal cell-free DNA screening indicates a possible problem — or your age, family history or medical history puts you at increased risk of having a baby with a genetic problem — you might consider an invasive prenatal diagnostic test.
 A diagnostic test is the only way to be sure of a diagnosis.
 Some diagnostic tests, such as chorionic villus sampling — in which a sample is taken from the placenta — or amniocentesis — in which a sample of amniotic fluid is removed from the uterus — carry a slight risk of miscarriage.

 See more In-depth